 To say I wasn’t nervous is an understatement of the century.
 I was terrified, But determined.
 As people said to me at the time, while one door closed – another one opened.

-When I left my traditional employment, I was lucky in term of having a backup financial support.
-The retail company I worked for had an annual bonus system, that helped me out when times were tough the first few months.
+When I left my traditional employment, I was lucky in terms of having backup financial support.
+The retail company I worked for had an annual bonus system, that helped me out when times were tough for the first few months.
 I was also given a massive tax refund by HMRC, which was unexpected.

 Going self-employed, the realization of needing a constant stream of income does set in very quickly; Especially when bills come through.

 Here are a few financial tips on saving money when going self-employed.
-These are what I have learnt throughout my early days as a newly self-employed girl.
+These are what I have learned throughout my early days as a newly self-employed girl.

 This is always a big plus for anyone who hates commuting or spend a fortune on petrol every week.
 The biggest change for me, I no longer had to run like a headless chicken to catch that train – my working environment was now my home office.
 I worked out that in my first month self-employed, I saved £400 just from not needing to travel anywhere.
 This might not sound much, but for me, it was a big saving.